axmiye296-sudo/cs1D-lab3/README.md

 # cs1D-lab3

-MAIN TO DO
+TO DO

 - [x] 1. ~~Put repeating classes in global.css file~~

 - [ ] 2.
-Fix log in page (more info in log in section of readMe file)
+Fix log in page :
+    [ ] a.
+Remove "name" and change it to make user input a code to login to admin

+    [ ] b.
+Add a button to allow traveler to go to home page

+- [ ] 3.
+Figure out how to make createTrip have certain starting locations based off of option chosen from starting location

 - - -